 Independent regulation means greater confidence for consumers

-ARMA agents are regulated by an independent panel made up of eight lay members.
+ARMA agents are regulated by an independent Regulatory Panel made up of six lay members.
 Each has been specially selected for their knowledge of the industry.
 They have a collective experience spanning law, accounting, consumer, surveying and regulatory professions.
 Most importantly, leaseholders are represented on the panel.

-The role of the panel is to determine the outcome of unresolved complaints against ARMA members.
+The role of the panel is to provide independent regulation of the Member and Associates of the Association.

 You can find out who sits on the panel below.

 Claire is a barrister and head of chambers specialising in consumer and regulatory law.
 Her career has spanned more than 30 years and she is experienced in landlord and tenant and health and safety matters.
 She sits as a fee-paid first tier Tribunal Judge in the Health and Social Care Chamber.
 She is a fellow of the Chartered Institute of Arbitrators and routinely arbitrates and adjudicates for a number of consumer dispute resolution schemes.
 She is an accredited mediator.
 Claire has written several publications on consumer and regulatory law and has also formerly written on landlord and tenant law.

 Carolyn is a qualified accountant and a Fellow of the Association of Chartered Certified Accountants.
 Her working life has been varied having worked in the private sector for major retail companies, in the public sector for a local authority and more recently in the not-for-profit sector as Group Finance Director.
 She was then a consultant for housing associations managing over 50,000 residential properties.
 She has also been a member of a key industry finance group and has sat on working parties for a housing regulatory body.